List Decoding Random Euclidean Codes and Infinite Constellations: List decodability of Haar lattices

 This assumption is \emph{not} believed to be true.
-As we mentioned before, at some point linearity should kick in and the moments are expected to diverge from Poissons as the degree grows.
-Nevertheless, in this section we still conduct computation under this too-good-to-be-true assumption to set the bar which is the ``best" yet never reached list decoding performance one can hope for.
+As we mentioned before, at some point the linearity of the lattice should kick in and the moments are expected to diverge from Poissons as the order of the moments grows.
+Nevertheless, in this section we still conduct computation under this assumption that seems too good to be true.
+The result sets the bar of the ``best" list decoding performance one can hope for, though it may never be reached in reality.

+Another motivation for doing these calculations is that the same quantitative results under the the distributional assumption can be viewed as \emph{rigorous} results for another code ensemble, that is, a Poisson point process (PPP) restricted to a ball.
+A homogeneous PPP has the property that the number of points in any compact set $ \cB $ with nonempty interior is distributed according to $ \pois(\vol(\cB)) $.
+One subtle difference between this and the distribution assumption is that for lattices we need to normalize the number of lattice points in $ \cB $ by $ 1/2 $.
+This is due to the linear structure of $\Lf$ -- if $ \vx\in\Lf $, then $ -\vx\in\Lf $ with probability 1.
+Therefore, for any conjecture of this kind to make sense, the normalization factor $ 1/2 $ is necessary.

-Under the construction given in Sec. \ref{sec:cond_ld_haar_cb}, invoking Conjecture \ref{conj:poissonianity}, we can get a whp guarantee on the size of the codebook.
+Under the construction in Sec.\ \ref{sec:cond_ld_haar_dist}, invoking Conjecture~\ref{conj:pois_dist}, we can get a high-probability guarantee on the size of the codebook.
 First note that